9A4AM/RS41HUP_V2/README.md

 ## Windows:
-(Note, is likely broken - currently targeting Linux / OSX builds) I used to edit and compile the CooCox CoIDE - this works fine and it also uploads to the STM32 Board with ST-Link dongle.
+Wolf: used to edit and compile the CooCox CoIDE - this works fine and it also uploads to the STM32 Board with ST-Link dongle.

 Use:
 https://www.softpedia.com/get/Programming/Coding-languages-Compilers/CooCox-CoIDE.shtml